 CoreVest Portfolio Loan Rates & Costs

 CoreVest portfolio mortgage loan rates vary based on the investors’ experience, the equity in the property, and the potential upside of the project.
-In addition, some products rates and fees are influenced by credit score, cash reserves, and DSCR.
+In addition, some products rates and fees are influenced by credit score, cash reserves, and debt service coverage ratio (DSCR).

 CoreVest portfolio loan costs include:

-- Interest rate: 6% to 9.95% fixed and floating available depending on the product
+- Interest rate: Start at 5% fixed and floating available depending on the product

 - Loan origination fees: 2% or higher